-NOAA Fisheries has determined that this proposed action is consistent with the Magnuson-Stevens Act and other applicable laws.
-The analyses in this document are consistent with the Magnuson-Stevens Act National Standards (NS) (see 50 CFR Part 600, Subpart D for National Standard Guidelines), subject to further consideration after public comment.
+NOAA Fisheries has determined that the preferred alternatives are consistent with the Magnuson-Stevens Act and other applicable laws.
+The analyses in this document are consistent with the Magnuson-Stevens Act National Standards (NS) (see 50 CFR part 600, subpart D for National Standard Guidelines).